eleonora-minaeva/eleonora-minaeva.github.io/index.md

 ## About Me

-I am a Doctoral Researcher in the [Department of Social and Political Sciences at the European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences).
-My research examines how the design of public institutions and bureaucratic incentives shape governance outcomes and citizens’ interactions with the state.
+I am a quantitative political scientist studying autocracies, governance, and public attitudes, with a regional focus on post-Soviet countries.

-I combine quantitative methods, quasi-experimental designs, and survey experiments to study how different forms of local leadership, electoral institutions, and administrative hierarchies affect accountability, public service provision, and citizens’ evaluations of government performance.
+I am a Doctoral Researcher at the [European University Institute](https://www.eui.eu/en/academic-units/political-and-social-sciences), and was a Visiting Scholar at the [Institute for European, Russian and Eurasian Studies (IERES)](https://ieres.elliott.gwu.edu/about-us/visiting-scholars/) at George Washington University.

-Substantively, my work focuses on subnational governance and public-sector institutions in post-communist countries, with a particular emphasis on Russia, Kazakhstan, Ukraine and Armenia.
+My research examines how subnational institutions and elite management strategies shape accountability, public service provision, and citizens’ evaluations of government performance.

-From January to May 2025, I was a Visiting Scholar at the [Institute for European, Russian and Eurasian Studies (IERES)](https://ieres.elliott.gwu.edu/about-us/visiting-scholars/) at George Washington University in Washington, DC.
-Prior to my doctoral studies, I held research and teaching positions at the European University at St. Petersburg and Perm State University.
+Methodologically, I specialize in causal inference with observational data, quasi-experimental designs, and survey experiments.

-I am currently on the job market and open to academic, policy-oriented, and applied research positions.
+I am currently on the academic job market and open to academic, policy-oriented, and applied research positions.

 ## Current Projects and Working Papers (Unpublished)